 Start tracking your busiest periods

-With tools like Square Dashboard, you can see when your peaks and lulls fall during the day.
-This will help you cut down on unnecessary staffing costs, cater for demand and ensure you have enough stock on your busiest days.
+This can help you cut down on unnecessary staffing costs, cater for demand and ensure you have enough stock on your busiest days.
 If, for example, the restaurant is packed until closing time on Friday and Saturday evenings (perhaps forcing you to stay open later anyway), you could consider extending your opening times on these days and reducing them during the week.
 It can also help you identify any high-performing members of staff, so you can ensure they’re at work when you need them most.

 Thinking long-term, these insights will help you plan better for next Christmas well in advance.